 The Toolbox for the Modern Grower: From Guesswork to Governance

 This brings me to the heart of what we’ve learned.
-Vertical hydroponics, for all its elegance, introduces complexity.
+Vertical hydroponic systems, for all their elegance, introduce complexity.
 You’re managing a living system in three dimensions, with variables that interact in ways that aren’t always intuitive.

 The journey from inspired beginner to proficient grower is the journey from observing problems to anticipating them.
 It’s the shift from “Why are my leaves yellow?” to “My VPD is drifting out of range for this stage, which will stress the plants and affect calcium uptake.”